 More and more consumers are taking magnesium supplements, and arguably for good reason.
-Subclinical magnesium deficiency (meaning magnesium deficiency below the severe levels that would be listed as deficient on a standard blood draw) has been proven in medical research to cause cardiovascular disease.
+Subclinical magnesium deficiency (meaning magnesium deficiency below the severe levels that would be listed as deficient on a standard blood test) has been proven in medical research to cause cardiovascular disease.

 There are a variety of different magnesium supplements on the market.
 Some, like magnesium oxide, are just magnesium bonded with oxygen, in which case magnesium is the only active ingredient.

 Other magnesium supplements like magnesium glycinate are formed by combining elemental magnesium with an amino acid called glycine.
-In this case, there are two active ingredients as glycine has its own effects.
+In this case, there are two active ingredients as glycine has its own biological effects.

 Some consumers don’t like taking oral supplements.
-For those consumers, magnesium oil or epsom salts may be a good method of increasing levels of magnesium.
+For those consumers, magnesium oil or Epsom salts may be a good method of increasing levels of magnesium.

 It’s been proven in medical research that topical magnesium increases magnesium levels in the body through transdermal absorption.
 The magnesium absorbs directly into the bloodstream from the skin.